Travel guide

 Best timeNovember to March for cooler weather

-Airport transferMetro or taxi to city center
+Airport transferMetro, taxi, or airport bus to city center

-Neighborhood stayDowntown Dubai, Dubai Marina, or near the beach
+Neighborhood stayDowntown Dubai or near Dubai Mall

 Good to know before you go